-Students study the foundations of law, the criminal justice process and the civil justice system.
-They critically examine issues of governance, explore contemporary issues of law reform and change, and consider Australian and international human rights issues.
+You will study the foundation of the law, the criminal justice process and the civil justice system.
+Whilst studying these areas of law, you will learn to critically examine issues of governance, whilst exploring contemporary issues of law reform and change, and considering Australian and international issues of human rights.

-Students develop skills of inquiry, critical thinking, problem solving and reasoning to make informed and ethical decisions and recommendations.
-They identify and describe legal issues, explore information and data, analyse, evaluate to make decisions or propose recommendations, and create responses that convey legal meaning.
-They question, explore and discuss tensions between changing social values, justice and equitable outcomes.
+Legal Studies will teach you skills of inquiry thinking, critical thinking, problem solving and reasoning, leading you to make informed and ethical decisions and recommendations.
+You will identify and describe legal issues, explore information and data to analyse, evaluate and make decisions or propose recommendations leading to the creation of responses that convey legal meaning.
+Legal Studies will also teach you to question, explore and discuss tensions between the ever changing social values, justice and equitable outcomes.